 In this POC To learn DevOps, I will explain the right way to get hands-on experience on DevOps and Cloud when you don’t have a chance to work on real-time projects.

-Learning tools and technologies definitely help you to take your skills to the next level.
+If you trying to become a DevOps engineer, learning tools and technologies definitely help you to take your DevOps journey to the next level.
 And with the vast amount of online learning resources and little hard work, you can learn any tool or technology.

 My intention is to give you an overall idea of the entire application involved in a DevOps practice by creating CI/CD workflows and deploying an application on the AWS cloud.